Introduction to Psychotherapy for Alzheimer’s Disease

 Anecdotal history reveals instances wherein psychedelic therapy helped people with conditions such as PTSD, depression, anxiety disorders, terminal illness, and addiction.
 Volunteers working with Alzheimer’s patients shared how the unique form of therapy empowered their loved ones and allowed them to enjoy life again.

-Alzheimer’s Disease affects millions worldwide and remains incurable.
-But if successful, Psychedelic Therapy can bring significant relief to these patients’ lives by minimizing distressing symptoms while increasing their quality of life.
+Alzheimer’s disease affects millions worldwide and remains incurable.
+But if successful, psychedelic therapy can bring significant relief to these patients’ lives by minimizing distressing symptoms while increasing their quality of life.

 Frequently Asked Questions